Do you want to know how to use Firebase Crashlytics? You’ve come to the right place.

-The impact of crush and crash in your life is almost identical when you first time come across — to bring you in a state of shock. 😂
+You know that the impact of crush and crash in your life is almost identical when you first come across — to bring you in a state of shock. 😂

 Of course, this article isn’t about ways to get your crush but to solve technical issues.